 Party walls disputes

-The party wall act provides a legal framework that aids in preventing and resolving disputes arising between property owners of neighboring properties.
-The act guards the properties of neighboring properties from damage or loss.
+The party wall act provides a legal framework that aids in preventing and resolving disputes arising between property owners of neighbouring properties.
+The act guards the neighbouring properties against damage or loss.
 This act clearly states the liable parties in the case for repair in case of any damages caused to the property.
 The party wall act does not stand on its own.
-It comes along with party wall guide.
+It comes along with a party wall guide.
 The party wall guide directs property owners on issues regarding structural alterations, damping proof works, and extensions.
 Property owners should ensure they clearly understand these issues before acquiring properties.
 This information can be accessed via a chartered building surveyor.
 Understanding the party wall and the encompassing properties are of critical importance when acquiring the title deed for a property.

 The party wall Act of 1996 states that a property owner who wishes to execute a certain work on the wall should give 30 days prior notice to very adjoining owner.
 The Act clearly indicates the conditions under which the notice must be given.
 This conditions include; when setting up a new building astride or up to the building, foundations or excavations of 3 or more meters in depth, and also work to existing walls.
 The works to an existing wall include; demolitions, cutting, rebuilding, and underpinning to a party wall.
 Under all these circumstances, a notice must be issued to adjoining building owners to avoid rising of party wall disputes.